-Policy State us as of July 1, 2024 Summary Expanded Coverage - Medicaid and Other Options ⊗⊗⊗⊗⊗⊗⊗ Expanded Medicaid income eligibility to 138% FPL.
-Does not offer a basic health plan or other affordable coverage option for residents with incomes below 200% FPL.
-Has not authorized 12-month continuous eligibility for adult Medicaid enrollees.
-Does not include 12 months of postpartum care in Medicaid benefits.
-Does not provide select Medicaid services to justice-involved people up to 90 days before release.
-Medicaid policy does not explicitly include coverage for gender-affirming services.
-Offers some, but not an extensive amount of dental, vision, or hearing coverage in Medicaid benefits (see notes).
+Policy Status as of July 1, 2024 Summary Expanded Medicaid income eligibility to 138% FP Expanded Coverage - Medicaid Does not offer a basic health plan or other affordated coverage option for residents with incomes below FPL.
+Has not authorized 12-month continuous eligibility adult Medicaid enrollees.
+Includes 12 months of postpartum care in Medical benefits.
+Does not provide select Medicaid services to justification involved people up to 90 days before release.
+Medicaid policy explicitly includes coverage for genefitming services.
+Offers some, but not an extensive amount of dentity vision, or hearing coverage in Medicaid benefits (somotes).
 Does not offer state-based premium subsidies.
-Arkansas Medicaid covers eye exams and eyeglasses for adults, does not cover hearing aids and other hearing devices for adults; and offers some dental coverage for extraction, restorative (fillings but not crowns), preventive, and diagnostic services, but does not offer coverage for dentures and root canals.
-Arkansas' Medicaid waiver allows the state to use Medicaid expansion funds to cover the cost of private qualifies health insurance plans through the Marketplace instead of using fee-for-service or Medicaid managed care approach.
-Expanded Coverage - Immigrant Coverage ●⊗⊗ Offers coverage for lawfully residing immigrant children or pregnant people without a five-year bar.
-Covers pregnancy-related services through the CHIP "From-Conception-to-End-of-Pregnancy" (FCEP) Option.
-Does not offer an affordable coverage option for undocumented immigrant children.
+The Michigan Medicaid Provider Manual explicitly states that the program covers gender affirmation services according to the latest clinical guidelines, including those from WPATH and the Endocrine Society. aid iice- ender- tal, Does not offer coverage for lawfully residing immigration children or pregnant people without a five-year base.
+Expanded Coverage- Immigrant Coverage Covers pregnancy-related services through the Cl "From-Conception-to-End-of-Pregnancy" (FCEP) Does not offer an affordable coverage option for undocumented immigrant children.
 Does not offer an affordable coverage option for undocumented immigrant adults.